 That's the big question that every couple wants to know the answer to.
 It will vary based on the desired groups that you want to shoot, but the short answer, about 20-30 minutes is typical for the standard assortment of family and wedding party groups.
 Here are a few helpful hints for ensuring that these pictures go as quickly as possible:

 - Similarly, talking during the formals (unless we are specifically trying to capture an alternative candid/celebratory type of group shot) can result in mouths being in contorted into an appearance that may look fine during reception candid shots, but looks out of place during posed group portraits.

 - Ask friends and family not to take pictures while we are doing the group shots.
-There is a misconception that other camera flashes interfere with the professional photographer's equipment, which is generally not the case (unless their flash just happens to go off at the exact moment that I shoot, which does happen occasionally but not enough to be a big concern).
+There is a misconception that the camera flashes from guests interfere with the professional photographer's equipment, which is generally not the case (unless their flash just happens to go off at the exact moment that I shoot, which does happen occasionally but not enough to be a big concern).
 The more common problem is that the people in the group I am photographing, with several cameras aimed at them, will not all be looking directly at mine (some will be looking at me, others will be looking at the various other cameras).
 While this may not be readily apparent at the time, it's very obvious in the pictures, as people will clearly be looking in various different directions.
 As a result, if there are guests shooting alongside me and I notice that this is happening, I will either need to explain to each group the importance of only looking at my camera, or pause and wait for the guests to finish before I can get my shot.
 When we are trying to expeditiously finish a few dozen group shots, these extra 10-20 seconds for each grouping add up.